pqd-researcher/pqd_class_verification/README.md

 ### File versions for comparisons
 Files in this folder:
-*train.m*: The neural network is trained with the synthetic signals with harmonics *confusion.m*: The neural network is against synthetic signals with harmonics
+* *train.m*: The neural network is trained with the synthetic signals with harmonics
+* *confusion.m*: The neural network is tested against synthetic signals with harmonics

-Folder synth_vs_synth:
+Folder **synth_vs_synth**:
+* *train.m*: The neural network is trained with the synthetic signals only
+* *confusion.m*: The neural network is tested against synthetic signals only

+Folder **synth_vs_harmonics**: Overall accuracy will decrease beacuse of _synthetic_ vs _synthetic with harmonics_ test
+* *train.m*: The neural network is trained with the synthetic signals only
+* *confusion.m*: The neural network is tested against synthetic signals with harmonics

 ### Videos on Practical Applications